 Next up, to save money on your utility bill, you should also insulate your water heater.
 Wrapping this up will help your water heat up faster, reduce your energy consumption, and allow you to access warm water when you need it.

 Anything else containing liquid water during the warmer months should be winterized by removing the water and storing it away.
 This includes garden hoses and irrigation systems.

 2. Change Furnace Filters

-This could save you a fortune on your furnace, utility bill, and it will also improve the efficiency of your heating system.
-Changing the filter is easy to do, it’s cost-effective, and it only needs to be done once or twice a year.
+This could save you a fortune on your furnace and utility bill, and it will also improve the efficiency of your heating system.
+Changing the filter is easy, cost-effective, and only needs to be done once or twice a year.